 The Russian competition law may also be amended and these amendments may have an impact on blockchain projects.
+The government and the Central Bank will be regulating the so-called ecosystems including financial ecosystems.
 The FAS presented a draft law to amend the Federal Law on Protection of Competition, No. 135, dated 26 July 2006 (the so-called "fifth antimonopoly package") as a response to digitalization of the economy.
 The draft law proposes to introduce specific criteria to determine whether an owner of a 'digital platform' (i.e., a resource which is used to organize and provide interaction between sellers and buyers) has a dominant market position.
 Among other things, it suggests application of the "network effects" test, and the digital platform owner may be viewed as dominant if the network effects of its platform allow for a certain influence over the market.